aschera/FinalPythonAssignment/README.md

 Step 2: open that project and install Django REST Framework

     2.1 install the REST framework for django pip install djangorestframework

-Step 3: create a new app inside of the project ( This is the frontend sort of)

-    3.1 the app to hold the view and the model: cd .\FinalPythonProject\
-        python manage.py startapp CraftsBeerInfo
+    2.2 make an app inside there that starts the application python manage.py startapp CraftBeerInfoApp

-Step 4: configure settings in the project
+Step 3: configure settings in the project

-    4.1 in: FinalPythonProject\FinalPythonProject\settings.py
+    3.1 in: settings.py
         add two new lines: see below.
         INSTALLED_APPS = [
             'rest_framework',
-            'CraftsBeerInfo'
+            'CraftBeerInfoApp'
         ]

-Step 5: create my model for the database
+Step 4: create my model for the database

-    5.1 add into models.py ( some info about the tables / columns)
+    4.1 add into CraftBeerInfo\CraftBeerInfoApp\models.py ( some info about the tables / columns)
         ex: class beer(models.Model):
                 name = models.CharField(max_length=10)

 Step 5: register models to the admin file

-    6.1 add to admin.py ( some info about the model to add to the db)
+    5.1 add to admin.py ( some info about the model to add to the db)
         # Register your models here.
         from .models import beer
         # Register your models here.
         admin.site.register(beer)

-Step 6: migrate
+Step 6: migrate ( in FinalPythonAssignment\CraftBeerAPI )

     6.1 update your table structure.
         python manage.py makemigrations